Wakim (Levantine family): Local administrators and professionals

 In Ottoman times, Yowakeem men often served as mukhtar (headman) or as scribes due to their education.
 Edmond Wakim, was the minister of the Finance Department in Baabda (the provincial capital) – effectively part of the governing bureaucracy under the French Mandate.

 Even after displacement in 1948, Palestinian Wakims continued in such roles abroad – for instance, some became doctors in Jordan and the Gulf states.
-The tradition of public service extends to the present: in Israel, Wakim Wakim (b.
-1958), beyond his advocacy role, is a practicing lawyer and often provides pro bono legal help to displaced villagers.
+The tradition of public service extends to the present: in Israel, Wakim Wakim (born 1958), beyond his advocacy role, is a practicing lawyer and often provides pro bono legal help to displaced villagers.
 In Lebanon, numerous Wakims are engineers, educators, and entrepreneurs today.

 Political and social leaders

-Najah Anis Wakim (b.
-1946) made a name as a fiery populist politician.
+Najah Anis Wakim (born 1946) made a name as a fiery populist politician.
 He won a seat in the Lebanese Parliament in 1972 at a young age, representing Beirut.
 A critic of corruption and foreign interference, he remained in Parliament until 2000, at times as a lone opposition voice.
-In 2000 he founded the People’s Movement (Harakat al-Sha’b), a secular nationalist political party.
+In 2000 he founded the People's Movement (Harakat al-Sha’b), a secular nationalist political party.